codelibs/intaste/docs/README.md

 ## 📝 License

-Assera is licensed under the Apache License 2.0.
+Intaste is licensed under the Apache License 2.0.
 See the LICENSE file in the repository root for details.

 ---